0x80/mono-ts/README.md

 With the firebase config in the root of the monorepo, you can configure and start the emulators for all packages at once with `pnpm emulate`.

+I have stored these in `.env` files in the respective service packages.
+Normally you would want to store them in a file that is not part of the repository like `.env.local` but by placing them in `.env` I prevent having to give instructions for setting them up just for running the demo.

 #### Secrets

 The api service uses a secret for DEMO_API_KEY.
 To make secrets work with the